 The following table lists how many upholstery/upholsterer graduations there were in 2019-2020 for each degree level.

 |Education Level||Number of Grads|

 What Upholstery Majors Need to Know

-People with careers related to upholstery were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to upholstery and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Upholstery Majors

 This major prepares you for careers in which these knowledge areas are important: